SciML/DiffEqDocs.jl/docs/src/types/ode_types.md

 ## Example Problems

-Examples problems can be found in [DiffEqProblemLibrary.jl](https://github.com/JuliaDiffEq/DiffEqProblemLibrary.jl/blob/master/src/ode_premade_problems.jl).
+Example problems can be found in [DiffEqProblemLibrary.jl](https://github.com/JuliaDiffEq/DiffEqProblemLibrary.jl/blob/master/src/ode_premade_problems.jl).

 To use a sample problem, such as `prob_ode_linear`, you can do something like: